vaail/formulize/README.md

 #### Advanced usage

-If you want a result from the formula, you can call getFormula() method.
+If you want get javascript object from the formula, you can call getFormula() method.

 Check the sample below.